Free consultations and case assessments are available by appointment. Off-hours and weekend appointments are available.

 If you earn more than your spouse, the court may be more likely to assign you the role of “monied spouse,” charged with providing your spouse with alimony.
 While this is not always the case, having to provide spousal maintenance can prevent you from fully moving on and building a new life after your divorce.

-An experienced New York spousal support attorney can help you understand your rights and explore your options to modify your alimony order or to legally stop paying it entirely.
-At the Law Office of Richard Roman Shum, skilled New York divorce attorney Richard Shum provides quality legal assistance in spousal support matters and other aspects of divorce.
+An experienced New York spousal support attorney can help you understand your rights and explore your options to modify your alimony order or potentially terminate payments if your circumstances have changed significantly.
+At the Law Office of Richard Roman Shum, Esq., skilled New York divorce attorney Richard Shum provides quality legal assistance in spousal support matters and other aspects of divorce.
 To learn more about how we can assist you in modifying an alimony order, call us today at (646) 259-3416 to schedule a free consultation.

 “In both cases attorney Shum was great to work with.
 Navigating both of these situations was, at times, confusing.
 Attorney Shum made the details of both matters easy for me to comprehend.”